-The ADC12040 is designed to operate with a 2.0V reference, but performs well with reference voltages in the range of 1.0V to 2.2V.
-Lower reference voltages will decrease the signal-to-noise ratio (SNR).
-Increasing the reference voltage (and the input signal swing) beyond 2.2V will degrade THD for a full-scale input

-It is important that all grounds associated with the reference voltage and the input signal make connection to the ground plane at a single point to minimize the effects of noise currents in the ground path.
+The ADC12D040 is designed to operate with a 2.0V reference, but performs well with reference voltages in the range of 1.0V to 2.4V.
+Lower reference voltages will decrease the signal-to-noise ratio (SNR) of the ADC12D040.
+Increasing the reference voltage (and the input signal swing) beyond 2.4V may degrade THD for a full-scale input especially at higher input frequencies.
+It is important that all grounds associated with the reference voltage and the input signal make connection to the analog ground plane at a single point in that plane to minimize the effects of noise currents in the ground path.